starkfell/100DaysOfIaC/articles/day.81.kubectl.cheatsheet.for.troubleshooting.k8s.apps.md

-# Day 81 - Cheat sheet for Troubleshooting Your Applications in Kubernetes
+# Day 81 - Troubleshooting Your Applications in Kubernetes using kubectl

 While there are many guides and cheat sheets for using **kubectl** already available online, I wanted to provide the most common **kubectl** commands that I use on a regular basis to troubleshoot applications running in a Kubernetes Environment.